Wage and Hour Division (WHD)

 Are H-2B workers and workers in corresponding employment covered by any other Federal wage requirements?

 Yes.
-Other Federal wage statutes, such as the overtime provisions of the Fair Labor Standards Act, apply to these workers in the same manner as other U.S. workers.
+Other Federal wage statutes, such as the overtime provisions of the Fair Labor Standards Act, apply to these workers in the same manner as they apply to other U.S. workers.

 Are any deductions permitted to be made from a worker's pay?